 Day 1 – Arrival in Nyingchi

-Today you guide will meet you at the Nyingchi Mainling Airport.
+Today your guide will meet you at the Nyingchi Mainling Airport.
 The elevation here is 2,950 meters/ 9,675 ft, making it a great place to start acclimatizing before heading to the higher elevated areas of Tibet.

-After you check in the hotel, you can explore the city and try one of the dishes of Tibetan cuisine.
+After you check-in hotel, you can explore the city and try one of the dishes of Tibetan cuisine.
 Remember to get rest and drink plenty of water to acclimatize.

 Day 2 – Visiting Lulang forest

 The Eastern Part of Tibetan Autonomous Region is often called “Tibetan Switzerland”.
 Today you will visit some of the most beautiful areas in this region.
 We will drive to the Lulang forest, the dense forest with tall and old trees.
 We will also stop by at the oldest and largest tree of the forest – King Cypress.

 You will see many small villages along the way.
 In spring, this area is covered with peach blossom, and it attracts thousands of tourists every year.